You might have heard the term. Everybody has heard the term at some point, but you might know what it is. I’m talking about “CRM”.

 CRM : is an approach to managing a company’s interaction with current and potential future customers that tries to analyse data about customers’ history with a company and to improve business relationships with customers, specifically focusing on customer retention and ultimately driving sales growth.
 This definition from Wikipedia.

-We’ve given the definition of a CRM, but we want to talk about why, you as a small singapore based business need a Singapore CRM to navigate through your business.
-Here are some main points.
+We’ve given the definition of a CRM, but we want to talk about why, you as a small Singapore based business need a Singapore CRM to navigate through your business.

 Clutter may have worked for Albert Einstein, but not your business.